Chelsea complete £47.5m Werner signing from RB Leipzig | Goal.com

 The Blues confirmed that the prolific frontman will remain with his current club until the end of the Bundesliga season and, subject to a medical examination, will link up with his new side ahead of the 2020-21 Premier League campaign.

-A plethora of sides, including Liverpool, Real Madrid, Barcelona and Inter, among others, had been credited with an interest in Werner, but Frank Lampard's outfit beat out the competition to sign a man who is currently enjoying the most prolific season of his career.
+A plethora of sides, including Liverpool, Real Madrid, Barcelona and Inter, had been credited with an interest in Werner, but it's the Blues that have won the race to sign a player who is currently enjoying the most prolific season of his career.

 Speaking to Chelsea's official website, Werner said: "I am delighted to be signing for Chelsea, it is a very proud moment for me to be joining this great club.